danburzo/grunt-recipes/chapters/11 - Our big project.md

 * `date` when the post was written; if ommited, we can look at the timestamp on the file itself.
 * `category` of the post.

+We've also created a `init` folder containing `sample.post` so we don't have to start each page from scratch.
+We'll create a separate Grunt task that creates new posts for us:

+	grunt new "Post title"

 ### Let's gather our tools

 Off the top of our heads, we will most definitely need: